 Legacy giving remains one of the UK's most powerful - and underused - charitable tools.
 Professional advisers are uniquely placed to raise the topic, yet conversations often come too late or not at all.
-This session facilitates a discussion around how lawyers, accountants and wealth managers can integrate legacy giving and philanthropy into client discussions in a way that feels natural, ethical and aligned with personal values.
+This session explores how lawyers, accountants and wealth managers can integrate legacy giving and philanthropy into client discussions in a way that feels natural, ethical and aligned with personal values.